Dautphetal: 2006 municipal election

-Community representatives were last chosen on 26 March 2006 for a five-year term.
+municipality representatives were last chosen on 26 March 2006 for a five-year term.
 The SPD lost two seats while the Freie Wähler ("Free Voters", a citizens' coalition) gained three more and the Bürgerliste Dautphetal ("Dautphetal Citizens' List") lost out utterly.
 Participation in the election fell by 8.5% from 59.3% in 2001 to 50.8%.
 Of 9,030 eligible voters, only 4,589 went to the polls.
 The next municipal election in Hesse will take place in March 2011.

 At the last municipal election on 18 March 2001, the result was as seen at left.
 The number of seats had been reduced from 37 in 1997.

 Mayor

-The greater community's first mayor in 1974 was Hans Hauswirth (CDU).
-He led the community for thirty years, leaving office only in 2004.
-On 21 March of that year, Bernd Schmidt of the Free Voters' Community became Dautphetal's new mayor.
+The greater municipality's first mayor in 1974 was Hans Hauswirth (CDU).
+He led the municipality for thirty years, leaving office only in 2004.
+On 21 March of that year, Bernd Schmidt of the Free Voters' municipality became Dautphetal's new mayor.